amita29patil/team_lambda/README.md

 #### How to run our code:

 Our code is structured in chronological order for the most streamlined approach for displaying our EDA, feature engineering, and modeling approach.
-For the complete analysis, please run all numbered 'notebook' files from
+For the complete analysis, please run all numbered 'notebook' files from 01-07.
+For running all of our models, use the 'src'

 #### Code Folder structure :
  - `notebooks/`: Jupyter notebooks for each step of the pipeline.